raspberrypilearning/piglow/README.md

 ###Challenge:

-Now that you have LED1 turning on and off, why not see if you can turn any of the other LEDs on and off in a similar way!
+Now that you have LED1 turning on and off, why not see if you can turn any of the other LEDs on and off in a similar way?

 ## Step 4: Add a loop to make the lights flash